-The Maldon Museum houses a remarkable collection of "old stuff", which represents the essence of Maldon and the diverse stories of Maldon and District.
+The Maldon Museum houses a remarkable collection of objects and records, which represents the essence of Maldon and the diverse stories of Maldon and District.
 The time-line exhibition tells of the area's earliest inhabitants, the Dja Dja Wurrung people, the European pastoralists, and the people from many countries who came to call Maldon home as gold-mining flourished from the 1850s and the town boomed.

 Separate exhibitions explore several local themes including gold mining methods, trade unionism, and heritage conservation.